mikesol/plzwrk/README.md

 To handle events, you can use one of the functions exported by `Web.Framework.Plzwrk`.
 This could be useful to extract values from input events, for instance.
 Please see the [Hackage documentation](https://hackage.haskell.org/package/plzwrk) for more information.

-> If you are using the Asterius backend, callback functions are still quite fragile and subject to breakage.
-The less third-party libraries you use in them, the better.
-For example, avoid using `Data.Text` and `aeson` if possible.

 ## Server-side rendering

 `plzwrk` supports server-side rendering.
 To do this, you have to compile your site twice: